wpswings/wallet-system-for-woocommerce/README.txt

 **1.** Merchant can limit the minimum/maximum value that customers add to their Wallet.

-**2.** Customers can make withdrawal requests to merchants and/or can withdraw by providing their details.
+**2.** Customers can make withdrawal requests to merchants by providing their details.

 **3.** Customers can generate QR codes for their wallet account to receive payment from other wallet users.

 **4.** Merchant can use a widget to show customers their wallet amount upon login.

-**5.** Merchant can send cashback money to customers’ wallet account.
-Customers can later request withdrawal of their wallet amount.

-**6.** Customers can send Invitations to their friends to join the Wallet System.
+**5.** Customers can send Invitations to their friends to join the Wallet System.

 == SUPPORT ==